sassoftware/esp-studio-examples/Advanced/geofence/README.md

 ---
 **NOTE:**
 Use this example with SAS Event Stream Processing 2022.10 and later.
 This example contains a Lua-based Filter window.
 Earlier releases of SAS Event Stream Processing do not support Lua-based Filter windows.
-If you are using an earlier release, you can use the ANPR-eel.xml file instead of the ANPR-lua.xml file.
-The ANPR-eel.xml file contains a Filter window that uses an Expression Engine Language (EEL) expression.
-The use of EEL in Filter windows is legacy functionality.

 ---

+For more information about how to install and use example projects, see [Using the Examples](https://github.com/sassoftware/esp-studio-examples#using-the-examples).

 ## Use Case

-The [ANPR-lua.xml](ANPR-lua.xml) project performs the following actions:
+The [model.xml](model.xml) project performs the following actions:

 - Streams a list of vehicles, including vehicle locations.
 - Streams a list of vehicles that are included on a vehicle watch list.